Los Angeles Apartment Accident Lawyers

 Dog Bite Accidents

 While pets are already a common sight in Los Angeles, the risk of dog bites has also increased.
-These animals, including those staying in apartments, may get threatened, aggressive, or startled, causing them to attack passersby and other people nearby.
+These animals, including those staying in apartments, may become threatened, aggressive, or startled, causing them to attack passersby and other people nearby.

 Swimming Pool Accidents